WXYT-FM: Beautiful music (1960s–1991)

 By the end of the 1960s WWJ-FM had separated programming and begun airing a beautiful music format with programming coming from Schulke Radio Productions (SRP), with which it enjoyed high ratings despite a glut of easy-listening competition in the market from stations such as WLDM, WJR-FM, WNIC and WOMC.
 In addition, during the 1970s WWJ (AM) simulcast WWJ-FM's programming during overnight hours.

 In November 1981, WWJ-FM changed its call letters to WJOI, which helped it distinguish itself more from its AM all-news sister station.
 WJOI's format remained beautiful music, although the station changed syndicators from the "FM 100 Plan" (distributed by Chicago's successful beautiful music station WLOO) to the Bonneville and later Schulke packages.

 WJR-FM's change to "Hot Hits" WHYT in September 1982 left WJOI (nicknamed "Joy 97") as Detroit's only beautiful music station.
 As a result, WJOI enjoyed consistent top ten or top five showings in the Arbitron ratings through most of the rest of the 1980s, and even reached #1 12+ in the Arbitron results in the spring 1984 book (1), topping WJR, at a time when the beautiful music format had nearly disappeared in other markets.
 Listenership eroded slightly in the late 1980s with the success of former top 40 giant CKLW's "Music of Your Life" format, but Joy 97 remained a consistent top performer in the ratings.

 CBS Radio bought WJOI and WWJ from Federal Broadcasting in 1989.

 Adult contemporary (1991–1994)

 Most of WJOI's listeners were older than the demographics usually courted by advertisers.
 Thus, in early 1991, the station made some adjustments to its format, dropping the syndication and going to a staff of live announcers and at the same time adding more soft pop and mellow rock vocals to the mix while replacing many of the traditional orchestra-based instrumentals with new-age and smooth jazz cuts.
 The "freshening up" of the format, however, did not reverse the station's fortunes, and ratings steadily declined.
 By early 1994, the station was essentially a mostly-vocal soft adult contemporary format.

-The WJOI call sign is now in use at an AM Christian talk/music station in Milwaukee, Wisconsin.